``

 Investment Update

-Again, stay warm this weekend and as always, if you have any questions or concerns regarding markets or your financial planning needs, please reach out to us at (518) 415-4401.
+Have a great weekend and happy first day of spring.
+As always, if you have any questions or concerns regarding markets or your financial planning needs, please reach out to us at (518) 415‑4401.

 About the Author: With almost three decades of financial industry experience, Rick serves as a Senior Investment Officer at Arrow Bank.
 He oversees individual and corporate retirement plans, personal trusts, investment management accounts, foundations and not‑for‑profit relationships.